What to wear?

 Sick toddler?
 Bad weather?

 If you or your kids are sick we will reschedule.
 There is not much point trying to take a photo when someone is really unwell.
 I want you at your best.
 If your toddler is having a bad day though, you can bring them anyway.
-I have a toddler and he is unpredictable.
 I'm sure we can make them laugh or play and if they just want cuddles, they make awesome photos too.
-We'll make it work.
-I totally get it.

 If the weather is bad I will be in touch.
 Depending on the type of shoot and the severity of the weather, we may go ahead.
 But if it's rainy or extreme weather let's reschedule so we can get the best out of your session.